 Now, split your overall wedding budget into different spending areas AND try to book or buy things within those limits.

 You don’t want to be thinking of a N100k trad wedding attire if the breakdown suggests you have N150k for both the bride and groom’s attire.
 Be real and true to the size of your pocket.

-Also, set a realistic guest count: Well, don’t set how many guests to invite, we advise to work it out from your catering budget.
+Set a realistic number of guests you want to host.
+You can also work it out from your catering budget, as I show here.
 Know that you cannot afford to invite everybody, except you have unlimited money to feed EVERYBODY.
 So, only invite the number of people your catering budget can feed.
 Every single guest costs money (food cost is per plate; venue cost is per space that people occupy).
 If you want too many people, then find more money to feed more.

-- Reasons Why You Should Make a Wedding Guest Count and List Before Inviting Anyone
+- Reasons to Make a Wedding Guest Count and List Before Inviting Anyone

 - How to Make a Guest List: Step by Step

 - How to Reduce Your Guest List to An Affordable Number